dev-formata-io/limitr/README.md

-# Limitr: Open-Source Monetization Logic as Policy
+# Limitr: Open-Source Monetization Policy
 Simple, open-source policy engine for embedded monetization logic, designed for AI, developer tools, and open-source products.

 > Limitr answers the question: *"Who is allowed to do what, when, and why?"*.